BMX XXX: Legacy

 In February 2003, Mirra filed a $20 million lawsuit against Acclaim claiming that BMX XXX damaged his image.
 He explained that Acclaim allegedly used his name and likeness to promote BMX XXX after both parties agreed to disassociate his name from the product.
 The suit comprised a total of 11 claims, including unfair competition and injury to business reputation and dilution.
 Acclaim's public relations director Alan Lewis denounced the lawsuit as baseless and declared that Acclaim would fight vigorously against it.
 In the following month, two additional lawsuits were filed by Acclaim's shareholders alleging that the company's management misled it and the public on five accounts of misinformation relevant to the company's operations, including inadequate disclosure of the company's plans to publish mature-themed games.
 The suits claimed that titles such as BMX XXX "materially impeded the company's ability to access broad-based retail channels" and damaged revenue projections.
 On October 27, 2003, Acclaim announced that Mirra's suit had been settled with no monetary or other damages being paid by either side, and that Mirra's licensing agreement would continue until 2011.
 Additionally, Acclaim confirmed the development of a new Dave Mirra BMX game for next-generation systems.

 The game's limited distribution and loss of celebrity endorsement resulted in BMX XXX becoming Acclaim's lowest-selling BMX title to date.
-According to director Glen Egan, the game sold a little over 160,000 copies by December 2005, making slightly under $5 million in its lifetime.
+According to Egan, the game sold a little over 160,000 copies by December 2005, making slightly under $5 million in its lifetime.
 The financial failure and lack of mass market appeal of BMX XXX among other titles was cited as a factor in Acclaim's 2004 bankruptcy and liquidation.
 Rosen left Acclaim soon after the game's release and eventually abandoned the video game industry, having established a koi pond business by 2017.

 GameSpy included the game's conception and Acclaim's violation of its agreement not to use Mirra's name and likeness to promote the game in its list of "25 Dumbest Moments in Gaming".
 Mike Williams of USgamer, within his list of "10 Games That Killed a Franchise", deemed BMX XXX and Turok: Evolution to be the "two nails in Acclaim's coffin".
 In 2015, the game was among several titles banned from streaming by Twitch.
 Todd Ciolek of IGN, in a retrospective feature covering major game publisher blunders, described BMX XXX as Acclaim's "last cry for attention" in a series of desperate publicity stunts by the financially ailing company.